-Obviously this world will never be without such a need.
-But have you ever given serious thought to why our world is so filled with evil and violence?
+Have you ever thought about why our world is so filled with evil and violence?
 Why can’t people get along and relate peacefully with one another?

-Telling our story requires contrasting terms between goodness and evil; love and hate; beauty and cruelty; life and death; even war and peace.
+Telling our story requires contrasting terms between goodness and evil; love and hate; beauty and beastiality; life and death; war and peace.
 Themes of dignity and depravity are relentlessly recurrent in all cultures – at all times throughout history.

 The source I have found most helpful is popular but not well understood — even among those who feel surprisingly justified in rejecting it.
 Mere mention of this source in academic settings typically invokes condescending reactions.
 Those who take the source seriously are wrongly treated as unenlightened and narrow-minded.
 Yet those who react this way rarely offer thoughtful alternatives for the dilemma of good and evil.